 You’ll want to discuss whether others must perform certain tasks or not.
 If so, you’ll need to figure out who will perform them.

-You’ll need to make transportation plans if you don’t have anyone else available to drive your guests.
+You’ll need to make transportation plans if you don’t have anyone else to drive your guests.
 Some couples provide rides in limos and stretch cars, while others allow friends and family to pick them up in their vehicles.

 Depending on the length of the wedding, some brides offer a shuttle service between the ceremony site and the reception hall.
 Other couples make their way there via taxi or other means.

 Depending on the type of wedding, you may have extra work once your guests arrive.
 A destination wedding requires a lot of preparation beforehand since most venues aren’t built for large crowds.
 An indoor wedding needs tables and chairs.
-And an outdoor wedding needs tents, umbrellas, and anything else you might need to protect against weather conditions.
+An outdoor wedding needs tents, umbrellas, and anything else you might need to protect against weather conditions.

 You’ll also need to plan for cleanup.
 Many receptions include food and drinks that require plates, cups, glasses, utensils, and napkins.
 In addition, you’ll need to figure out how much trash to collect and where to store it.